Updated on 2025-09-05 GMT+08:00

 • You have created a topic on the SMN console.
 For details, see Creating a Topic.

-• You have obtained CSS administrator account.
-The account has the permissions to access CSS and view the agency list, create agencies, and grant permissions to agencies.
+• You have obtained the CSS administrator account.
+This account has the permission to access CSS, check the agency list, create agencies, and grant permissions to agencies.

 Authorizing Users to Use SMN